brandur/sorg/content/drafts/postgres-sortsupport.md

 significant bytes, which will be enough information for most comparisons.

-The call `DatumBigEndianToNative` helps with an optimization and a little more difficult to understand.
+The call `DatumBigEndianToNative` is there to help with an optimization.
 When comparing our abbreviated keys, we could do so with `memcmp` (read "memory compare")  which would compare each byte in the datum one at a time.
-That works of course, but because our datums are the same size as native integers, we can take advantage of the fact that CPUs can compare integers really, really quickly (faster even than `memcmp`) by arranging them in memory *like* integers.
+That perfectly functional of course, but because our datums are the same size as native integers, we can take advantage of the fact that CPUs are optimized to compare integers really, really quickly by arranging them in memory *like* integers.
 You can see this integer comparison taking place in the UUID abbreviated key comparison function:

 ``` c
 static int